 but cannot require an original document to be provided.

+[Section 38 amended by No. 54 of 2012 s.
+16.]

 39. Power to take fingerprints

 (1) This section applies if an authorised person receiving a report made in person under this Part is not reasonably satisfied as to the identity of the reportable offender after the authorised person has examined all the material relating to identity provided or presented to him or her by, or on behalf of, the reportable offender.